 Let the island’s historical landmarks take you back to a time that appears to have been lost.
 Indulge in the cultural importance of the art scene that keeps the island blooming.

 There are also championship golf courses on Daufuskie Island.
 The courses welcome both hobbyists and professional golfers.

 Need another historical stop?
-Get lost in the rich history of Fort Mitchel.
-Located just north of the town center, Fort Mitchel is one of the top points of interest in Hilton Head for history buffs.
+History buffs will love getting lost in the rich history of Fort Mitchel, located just north of the town center.

 The Hilton Head area traces the history of the American Civil War.
 The Civil War started on the borders of Port Royal Sound.
 Nearby, the Union built Mitchelville, a safe space for some of the first emancipated slaves.
 Fort Mitchel was built to protect the settlement.

 Today, Fort Mitchel is mostly just remnants.
 But American Civil War history lovers will still find themselves at home.
 Set out on your own journey of discovery or join a guided tour to learn more about the site.

 Historic Mitchelville Freedom Park

 Want to learn about the events following the emancipation of slaves on Hilton Head Island?
 Visit Historic Mitchelville Freedom Park.
 Get ready to learn about the importance of the area on a tour of one of the most significant sites in South Carolina.